-ICRA has reaffirmed with revision in outlook to positive from stable and simultaneously withdrawn its rating of [ICRA]A-(Positive) for the Rs.
-61.46 crore non-convertible debenture (NCD) programme and PP-MLD [ICRA]A- (Positive) for the Rs.
-81.00 crore market linked debentures (MLD) programmes of the company as the instruments have matured and have been fully repaid.
+ICRA has reaffirmed and simultaneously withdrawn its rating of [ICRA]A- (Positive) for the Rs.
+1,395.00 crore term loans and Rs.
+301.99 crore non-convertible debentures (NCD) programmes.
+ICRA has reaffirmed and simultaneously withdrawn its rating of PP-MLD[ICRA]A- (Positive) for the Rs.
+100.00 crore market linked debentures (MLD) programmes of the company.
 This is in line with ICRA's policy on the withdrawal of credit ratings.